Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Embedded Validation and Numerical Profiling

 \textit{Arithmetic complexity.} Proposition~\ref{prop:dual_cost} yields $C_\mathrm{df}=17{,}279$ FLOPs per dual pass.
 Algorithm~\ref{alg:dual_cbf} executes two directional passes ($x_f$ and $x_G$), for a total of $34{,}558$ FLOPs.
 The complete reverse-mode constraint assembly from Remark~\ref{rem:ad_cost} requires $17{,}284$ FLOPs.

-\textit{Memory and timing on the ESP32-S3.} The dual compiler operates within a $\VdPDualBytes$-byte static buffer with zero dynamic allocation, while the reverse-mode implementation allocates $\VdPAdBytes$~bytes of heap storage to retain the activation cache established by Proposition~\ref{prop:memory}\ref{prop2_p1}.
-The dual compiler assembles the complete CBF constraint in $\VdPDualUs$~$\mu$s on the ESP32-S3, while the reverse-mode baseline requires $\VdPAdUs$~$\mu$s.
+\textit{Memory and timing on the ESP32-S3.} The dual compiler operates within a $\VdPDualStatic$-byte static scratch buffer with zero dynamic allocation, while the reverse-mode baseline allocates $\VdPAdBytes$~bytes of heap storage per call to retain the activation cache established by Proposition~\ref{prop:memory}\ref{prop2_p1}.
+The dual compiler assembles the complete CBF constraint in a median of $\VdPDualUs$~$\mu$s on the ESP32-S3, while the reverse-mode baseline requires a median of $\VdPAdUs$~$\mu$s.
 The single-input case $m=1$ is the regime in which reverse mode amortizes its single backward pass most effectively, exactly as Remark~\ref{rem:ad_cost} predicts, and the measured timing ratio ($\sim$1.17$\times$) closely trails the analytical arithmetic ratio of $\sim$2.00$\times$ once embedded dispatcher overhead is absorbed.
-This example therefore makes the memory-first argument of Section~\ref{sec:intro} concrete: the reverse-mode baseline is faster on average but pays $\VdPAdBytes$~bytes of heap allocation per call, exposing the controller to fragmentation-induced WCET drift and to outright allocation failure on a constrained heap.
-The dual compiler's $\sim$17\% wall-time overhead is the price for an entirely static, deterministic memory profile---the trade that safety-critical certification demands.
+This example therefore makes the memory-first argument of Section~\ref{sec:intro} concrete: the reverse-mode baseline is faster on the median but pays $\VdPAdBytes$~bytes of heap allocation per call, exposing the controller to fragmentation-induced latency spikes.
+The worst-case execution time tells a different story: over $1000$ evaluations, the dual compiler's maximum is $\VdPDualMaxUs$~$\mu$s ($1.9\%$ above its median), while the baseline's maximum is $\VdPAdMaxUs$~$\mu$s ($32.8\%$ above its median).
+Even in the regime where reverse mode wins on average, the dual compiler's WCET is lower and its jitter is an order of magnitude smaller---the characteristics that certification demands.
 Fig.~\ref{fig:VdP_phase} shows the closed-loop phase portrait: the nominal trajectory exits the safe set, while the dual-compiled filter confines the state to the forward-invariant region.\exmark \end{example}

-\begin{example}[Second-order safety for an inverted pendulum] Enforcing CBFs on systems with acceleration inputs requires the second-order Lie derivatives of Theorem~\ref{thm:hyper_lie}.
-Consider a fully actuated inverted pendulum with state $x=[\theta,\,\dot\theta]^\rmT\in\BBR^2$ and input torque $u\in\BBR$.
+\begin{example}[Second-order safety for an inverted pendulum] Enforcing safety on systems where the control input does not appear in $\dot h_\theta$ requires high-order CBFs~\cite{xiao2021high_order_cbf, nguyen2016exponential}.
+Consider a fully actuated inverted pendulum with state $x=[\theta,\,\dot\theta]^\rmT\in\BBR^2$ (angle and angular velocity) and input torque $u\in\BBR$.
 The drift and input fields evaluate as

-Since the ReLU activation has zero second derivative almost everywhere, we parameterize $h_\theta$ with a twice-differentiable softplus network of architecture $2$-$32$-$32$-$1$.